wp-plugins/addfunc-mobile-detect/readme.txt

 == Changelog ==

+= 1.2 =
+11-Dec-2014

+*   Fixes fatal bug, where settings page wouldn't save anything (caused when changing the namespaces to match the name AddFunc and mismatching some of them in options.php)

 = 1.1 =
 04-Dec-2014

-*   Fixed meta box nounce
+*   Fixes meta box nounce

 = 1.0 =
 16-Oct-2014

 *   Adds shortcode [mobilesite].
 Produces the exact same results as [mobilesitebutton]
 *   Change CSS class of widget output to "mobile-site-opt" instead of "mobile-site-link" (to avoid confusion between the widget and the shortcode when styling)
-*   Prepared for release as AddFunc Mobile Detect 1.0
+*   Prepared for release as AddFunc Mobile Detect 1.1

 27-Aug-2014